GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

   2) Run the editor:
       eql editor

-The main motivation behind this editor is the need for a popup completor for the (huge) Qt library.
+The main motivation behind this editor is the need for a popup completer for the (huge) Qt library.

-The completor currently works for:
+The completer currently works for:

   qnew
   qlet